 For my main course, I had the Braised Pork Belly with a side of Brussel sprouts and choy sum.
 The pork belly was tender and succulent, and the honey soy glaze was adequately flavourful.
 The side vegetables were nice and crunchy as well.
 After the satisfying meal, I had a mixed fruit tart as a dessert.

 Following the meal, I continued watching some movies before having my bed set up to sleep.
 The stewardesses made up my bed with a comforter and a blanket.
 I forgot to take pictures of these, as I was quite tired at that point.
 I slept quite well for the remainder of the flight,

 Overall, I would say that I was quite satisfied with American Airlines’ Flagship First.
-While there is always the perception that US carriers are completely outclassed by the Big 3 Middle Eastern carriers, Etihad, Emirates & Qatar of top Asian ones, I would say that AA First does a decent effort in competing with this product.
+While there is always the perception that the Big 3 Middle Eastern carriers completely outclass US carriers, Etihad, Emirates & Qatar of top Asian ones, I would say that AA First does a decent effort in competing with this product.

 This review was written by Luxury Travel Diary Contributor Lenard Lim.

 You can read my American Airlines long-haul Business Class reviews along with my other American Airlines First Class Reviews.